RavishaHesh/PDFJsAnnotations/README.md

 - Export PDF with annotations (using jsPDF)

 **Important: exported file will be a PDF with set of images.
-So you won't be able to use functions like text selections.**
+So you won't be able to use functions like text selections. trying my best to add the text layer.
+Due to lack of PDFJs documentation about this section progress is very slow.
+If anyone interested you can check the progress on `dev` branch.**

 # Usage